Som-Energia/somenergia-generationkwh/docs/domaincriteria.md

 People involved in the discussion are [marked within brackets].

+**Embrace the change:**
-**Embrace the change: These are not immutable laws.
-Just a log to know who you are to talk if you consider them wrong.**
+These are not immutable laws at all.
+If you think some criteria are no longer true, this is a log providing way to track who you need to talk to.

 Invoices
 --------